edac713/Image-To-Website/img2code/img2code v9.md

 """

-3. After documenting each segment, generate a comprehensive code snippet that is a true reflection of the segment documentation.
+3. After documenting each segment, generate a comprehensive code snippet that is a true reflection of the segment documentation and the calculated dimensions.

 4. Upon completing all segments, request user confirmation to proceed.
 Include external resources:
 - Font Awesome for icons: <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.3/css/all.min.css"></link>